ONSdigital/dp/guides/GETTING_STARTED.md

 3. Set up your [GPG keys](https://github.com/ONSdigital/dp-ci/blob/master/gpg-keys/developers/README.md)*
 4. Set up your [AWS credentials](AWS_CREDENTIALS.md)
 5. Install the [dp-cli](https://github.com/ONSdigital/dp-cli) tool
-6. Run `dp remote allow develop` to prove all your previous setup is correct
+6. Run `dp remote allow develop` to prove all your previous setup is correct.
+The output should include `[dp] allowing access to develop`.
+Ask for help if you encounter errors or warnings.
 7. Add [environment keys](https://github.com/ONSdigital/dp-ci/tree/master/gpg-keys#adding-a-gpg-key-to-your-keyring) to keychain.
 You'll need to ask someone for passphrases first.

 *If you cannot access this link, something has gone wrong in the previous step.